 Village poultry are an integral part of rural life in Malawi.
 They are everywhere.
 Anyone in the village might own a chicken.
-Even an impoverished widow, with little chance of owning anything as valuable as a goat or a pig, still has a good chance of owning a chicken.
+Even an impoverished widow, who has little chance of owning anything as valuable as a goat or a pig, still has a good chance of owning a chicken.
 Thus, improvements in production of village poultry benefit everybody in the village, irrespective of their status.

 And yes, there is an ocean of opportunity to improve: control of diseases, better housing, better nutrition, better breeding, better management!
 In each of these aspects there are gaps and constraints where dedicated input can achieve real progress, real benefits.